How Much Does an SSL Certificate Cost in 2022?

 Multi-domain SSL certificates can protect any of your different domains and subdomains.
 For example, you can purchase coverage for example.com, blog.example.com, and sample.com — all through the same SSL certificate.

-The pricing for this type of SSL certificate starts from as little as $60 per year.
+How much: the pricing for this type of SSL certificate starts from $60 per year.

 This is a quick and straightforward validation, in which the only thing verified is your ownership of the domain name.
 It’s suitable for bloggers and website owners who do not require any personal details from visitors, and is usually issued within minutes.